UNR-RoboticsResearchLab/san_museum/README.md

 ![rviz with simulated robot navigating](readme/pioneer.png?raw=true "Title")

-the computer running roscore and the computer connected to the pioneer can be the same, but this is resource intensive and not recommended
+*note: the computer running roscore and the computer connected to the pioneer can be the same, but this is resource intensive and not recommended*

 ## nodes